-System Event/Error Log
+- System Event/Error Log

-Select this choice to view the System Event/Error log, which contains all system error and warning messages that have been generated.
-Use the arrow keys to move between pages in the log.
-If an optional IBM Remote Supervisor Adapter II SlimLine is installed, the full text of the error messages is displayed; otherwise, the log contains only numeric error codes.
+If an IBM Remote Supervisor Adapter II SlimLine option is installed, the full text of the error messages is displayed.
 Run the diagnostic program to get more information about error codes that occur.
 See the Hardware Maintenance Manual and Troubleshooting Guide on the IBM xSeries Documentation CD for instructions.
 Select Clear error logs to clear the System Event/Error log.